-There isn’t as much research available on the benefits of collagen as whey protein.
+There isn't as much research available on the health benefits of collagen protein vs whey protein.

 Why is Collagen Important

-Collagen is the most abundant type of protein in the body, making up over 30% of your total body protein.
+Collagen protein is the most abundant protein type in the body, making up over 30% of your total body protein.

 Since collagen production slows as a part of aging (this can happen as early as your 20’s), finding ways to support natural production, preserve the collagen you have, or supplement collagen can impact many downsides of aging.